 As a healthy business, it’s important to be aware of and grow your backlink profile.

 You can use various tools to see who is linking to you online like Ahrefs or SEMRush.
 Although both of these services have paid add-ons, their free version will reveal a capped number of backlinks to expose some of your traffic sources.
 Also, read about our favorite 12 link building strategies.
 Spoiler alert: one of them is email— but you have to know how to use it without seeming spammy.

 You’ll get backlinks naturally for producing helpful, informative content, but knowing where you’re shining is half the battle.
 Leverage preexisting relationships and always be fostering new ones online for better Google search rankings.

-8. You Don’t Even Know What a Citation is
+8. You Don’t Even Know What a Citation Is

 An online citation is a listing of your business that can be indexed by search engines and start organically ranking for you.